opencoweb/coweb/docs/tutorial/comap.rst

 drop locations.
 The moderator will then send the bot an updated list of zip counts every time the list is updated.

-.. warning:: We can't send sync events (pin drop locations) to the service bot directly.
-Messages sent to the bot are not transformed by the operation engine, so the bot might have an unsynchronized list of locations.
-We must use the moderator, since the moderator gets transformed events.
+Methodology
+###########

+The moderator and service bot in CoMap serve two distinct purposes.
+The moderator is used to gather synchronized application state in the coweb session.
+The service generates visitor counts for geographical locations, and publishes the visit count to browser clients.

+This separate makes sense logically, since visit count is not collaborative, and hence is handled by the service.
+The actual pin drop locations must be mainted collaboratively, hence using the moderator for this aspect.

 Source code
 ~~~~~~~~~~~